MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/help-overview.md

 ### Accessing articles from the Help pane

-From the Help pane, you can access articles that apply to the Dynamics 365 for Operations client.
-When you first open the Help pane and click the **Wiki** tab, you’ll see the articles that apply to the page that you’re currently on in Dynamics 365 for Operations.
+From the Help pane, you can access articles that apply to Unified Operations.
+When you first open the Help pane and click the **Wiki** tab, you’ll see the articles that apply to the page that you’re currently on.
+If the page appears in more than one Unified Operations product, you may see topics for all of the products.

 If no articles are found, you can enter keywords to refine your search.
 When you click an article in the Help pane, a new tab opens in your browser and displays the article.

 ### Accessing Task guides from the Help pane

+> [!IMPORTANT]
+> This section does not apply to Dynamics 365 for Talent.
+The Help system for Talent is automatically connected to task guides for the product.
+Also, you cannot create custom task guides for Talent.

-Before you can access Task guides from the Help pane, a System administrator has to go to the **System parameters** page in Dynamics 365 for Operations and configure some settings.
+Before you can access Task guides from the Help pane, a System administrator has to go to the **System parameters** page and configure some settings.

 > [!NOTE]
-> -   In order to configure help, you must be signed in with an account in the same tenant as the tenant in which Dynamics 365 for Operations is deployed.
+> -   In order to configure help, you must be signed in with an account in the same tenant as the tenant in which the product was deployed from LCS.
-> -   It is not possible to connect to an LCS library from an instance of Dynamics 365 for Operations running in a local virtual hard drive (VHD).
+> -   It is not possible to connect to an LCS library from an instance of Finance and Operations or Retail running in a local virtual hard drive (VHD).

 ![System Parameters form with Help settings](./media/system-parameters_ops-1024x437.png)